New Jersey Solar Incentives, Tax Credits & Rebates (2024 Guide)

 What Solar Tax Credits and Rebates Does New Jersey Offer?

-The Garden State offers several statewide tax exemptions and incentives for residential installations to encourage solar growth.
+The Garden State offers several statewide tax exemptions and incentives for residential solar panel system installations to encourage solar growth.
 Here is a breakdown of available programs:

 Can You Qualify for a Federal Solar Tax Credit in New Jersey?

-Yes, New Jersey homeowners can qualify for the federal solar credit for additional solar savings.
+Yes, New Jersey homeowners can qualify for the federal solar credit, which offers additional solar savings.
 This program was formerly known as the Solar Investment Tax Credit (ITC) and was extended in 2022 under the Inflation Reduction Act.
 It’s now known as the Residential Clean Energy Credit and allows homeowners to claim up to 30% of their solar installation costs on their federal taxes.
 The 30% credit lasts until 2032, dropping to 26% in 2033 and 22% in 2034.

 This isn’t a refund or a cash-back payment.
 Instead, you’ll receive a tax credit that reduces or eliminates your federal tax liability.
 You can apply the credit balance to the next tax year if you owe little to no taxes.
 You can claim solar panels, inverters, solar batteries, electric vehicle (EV) chargers, and mounting equipment costs.

 You must be the legal owner of your solar system to qualify.
-Certain solar financing options, including cash payments and solar loans, grant you legal ownership.
+Certain methods of solar financing, including cash payments and solar loans, grant you legal ownership.
 Selecting a solar lease or power purchase agreement (PPA) disqualifies you from incentives because the solar company retains system ownership, reducing your potential savings.
 Keep this in mind when selecting a finance option.

 Does New Jersey Offer Net Metering?